home-assistant/home-assistant.io/source/_components/heos.markdown

 ### {% linkable_title Service `heos.sign_out` %}

 Use the sign-out service to sign the connected controller out of a HEOS account.
-An error message is logged if sign-in is unsuccessful.
+An error message is logged if sign-out is unsuccessful.
 There are no parameters to this service.

 ### {% linkable_title Service `media_player.play_media` %}